Low Income Home Energy Assistance Program: Overview of the Weatherization Assistance Program (WAP)

 The United States Weatherization Assistance Program (WAP) was created in 1976 to help low-income families reduce energy consumption and costs.
 WAP is governed by various federal regulations designed to help manage and account for the resources provided by the Department of Energy (DOE).
 WAP funding is derived from annual appropriations from Congress.
 Each year, the Senate and House Interior Appropriations committees decide how much funding to allocate to the Program.

-WAP technicians perform energy audits on a home to help locate efficiency problems.
+Certified Energy Auditors perform energy audits on a home to help locate efficiency problems.
 Once an audit is complete, the program can help by insulating walls and windows, replacing broken glass, and testing, repairing, and/or replacing combustion appliances.
 Like the LIHEAP, an individual's income level must be at or below 150% of the federal poverty level to be eligible for the WAP.
 Many state WAPs and LIHEAPs work together to provide the best energy services for low-income households.

 Weatherization measures may include caulking, weather-stripping, insulation, vent dampers, replacement of broken glass, repair or replacement of primary doors, and furnace tune-ups.
 Weatherization workers may not be able to install all the materials, but they will do the most important weatherization within the dollar limits allowed.

 When a home is scheduled for weatherization service, a crew will come to install the necessary materials in the home.
 After the work is completed, the client will be asked to sign a statement saying the work was done properly and to the client's satisfaction.
 Surveys have shown that weatherizing a home can significantly decrease winter heating or energy bills.